Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Can Eggs in Pizza Dough Make You Sick?

-If you want to utilize fresh eggs, there is a crucial safety aspect to consider: the risk of salmonella contamination.
+If you want to utilize fresh eggs in pizza dough, there is a crucial safety aspect to consider: the risk of salmonella contamination.

 Bacteria can be found in eggs with clean, uncracked shells, causing foodborne sickness.
 Using pasteurized, frozen egg products are safer, but even then, care should be taken to avoid contamination.